Dutch Gold Coast: Composition of the Council

-According to the 1722 government instruction, the Council comprised the Director-General, who functioned as the council's president, the fiscal (Dutch: fiscaal), the senior merchant (Dutch: opperkoopman), and the senior commissioners (Dutch: oppercommies).
+According to the 1722 government instruction, the Council comprised the Director-General, who functioned as the council's president, the fiscal (fiscaal), the senior merchant (opperkoopman), and the senior commissioners (oppercommies).
 These senior commissioners consisted of the head of Fort Saint Anthony at Axim, the head of Fort Nassau at Moree, the head of Fort Crèvecoeur at Accra, and the head of the factory at Ouidah, on the Dutch Slave Coast.
-Between 1746 and 1768, the Council consisted of the Director-General, the fiscal, and the seven highest ranking "first officials", which included the senior commissioners, the master of works (Dutch: equipagemeester), the bookkeeper-general (Dutch: boekhouder-generaal), and the ensign (Dutch: vaandrig).
+Between 1746 and 1768, the Council consisted of the Director-General, the fiscal, and the seven highest ranking "first officials", which included the senior commissioners, the master of works (equipagemeester), the bookkeeper-general (boekhouder-generaal), and the ensign (vaandrig).
 In 1768, the council was again reduced to the fiscal, the three senior commissioners (the trading post at Ouidah has since been abandoned), and the commissioner-and councillor.
 The composition of the council was changed for a final time in 1784, in the wake of the Fourth Anglo-Dutch War, now extending the membership to include the bookkeeper-general-and-commissioner.

 Direct Dutch rule

-After the liquidation of the Dutch West India Company in 1791, the Council of Colonies for the West Indies took over the government of the Dutch Gold Coast.
-Little changed in the first years, and the old administration of the Dutch West India Company was left largely intact.
+After the liquidation of the WIC in 1791, the Council of Colonies for the West Indies took over the government of the Dutch Gold Coast.
+Little changed in the first years, and the old administration of the WIC was left largely intact.

 This changed when the Batavian Republic replaced the Dutch Republic in 1795.
 The administration of the Dutch Gold Coast was reformed by a secret resolution of 12 May 1801.
 The office of Director-General was renamed Governor-General, and the council was split in a Great Council and a Small Council.
-The Small Council was responsible for the everyday government of the colony, and comprised the Governor-General, the administrator-and-Director-General (Dutch: administrateur en directeur-generaal), the master of stores, the master of works, and the bookkeeper of the general office (Dutch: boekhouder ten comptoir-generaal).
+The Small Council was responsible for the everyday government of the colony, and comprised the Governor-General, the administrator-and-Director-General (administrateur en directeur-generaal), the master of stores, the master of works, and the bookkeeper of the general office (boekhouder ten comptoir-generaal).
 The Great Council consisted of the Small Council, with the addition of the residents of Fort Crèvecoeur at Accra, Fort Saint Anthony at Axim, Fort Saint Sebastian at Shama, and Fort Amsterdam at Kormatin, and met every three months.

 The administration of the Dutch Gold Coast was again reformed when the Kingdom of Holland replaced the Batavian Republic in 1806.
 By royal decree of Louis Napoleon, King of Holland, the office of Governor-General was demoted to Commandant-General in 1807, and the administration was overhauled in 1809.
 An even bigger change came with the establishment of the Kingdom of the Netherlands in 1815.
 Leaving behind the uncertain years of French occupation, and with slave trade abolished, the newly established kingdom put up a plan to transform the colony into a profitable plantation colony.
 For this purpose, the new governor Herman Willem Daendels was given an open mandate and a large budget.
 The project was cut short with Daendels early death in 1818, however.